|Time Required||Average (6-10 days)|

 For health and safety reasons, science fairs regulate what kinds of biological materials can be used in science fair projects.
 You should check with your science fair's Scientific Review Committee before starting this experiment to make sure your science fair project complies with all local rules.
 Many science fairs follow Intel® International Science and Engineering Fair (ISEF) regulations.
 For more information, visit these Science Buddies pages: Projects Involving Potentially Hazardous Biological Agents and Scientific Review Committee.
 You can also visit the webpage ISEF Rules & Guidelines directly.

-- Identify 9 different locations where you would like to assess biodiversity.
+- Identify 7 different locations where you would like to assess microbial biodiversity.
 Suggested sites could include the bathroom, kitchen, locations near heating vents, bedrooms, the refrigerator, the backyard, the garage, etc.

-- At each site, place 2 nutrient agar plates per site.
+- At each site, place 3 nutrient agar plates.
 Use the permanent marker to label the bottom of each plate with its location.
-Leave the plates open and exposed for a period of 3 hours.
+Leave the plates open and exposed for 3 hours.

-- An additional two plates should be unopened and used as negative controls.
-In other words, you'll study what grows on these plates even though you never expose them to the air.
-(Hopefully, very little if anything will grow!)
+- An additional 3 plates should be unopened and used as negative controls.
+In other words, you will study what grows on these plates even though you never expose them to the air.
+Hopefully, very little if anything will grow!
 Use the permanent marker to write "negative control" on the bottom of each of these plates.

-- At the end of 3 hours, seal plates with heavy-duty tape or saran wrap.
+- At the end of 3 hours, collect all the plates.
+Seal each plate with heavy-duty tape or saran wrap.

-- Allow the plates to incubate by placing all of them in one single location that has a fairly constant room temperature (about 22 degrees Celsius) for 1-3 weeks, until distinct bacterial colonies can be observed.
-(Don't forget to put the two, unopened control plates in this same location.)
+- Allow the plates to incubate by placing all of them in one single location that has a fairly constant room temperature (about 22 degrees Celsius) for 7-10 days, until distinct bacterial colonies can be observed.
+(Don't forget to put the 3, unopened control plates in this same location.)

-- Collect data over the course of the three weeks.
+- Collect data over the course of the experiment.
 Every other day, write down the number of colonies, the color, and the size in your lab notebook.

 - After the end of the three week period, make various graphs of the data.
 Suggestions include, but are not